Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The hip is the largest weight-bearing joint in the body.
 It’s also a common place for a fracture after a fall—especially in older people.
-Hip fractures are even more likely in people with osteoporosis (a disease that leads to weakened bones).
+Hip fractures are even more likely in people with osteoporosis a disease that leads to weakened bones.

-An intertrochanteric fracture is a break down through the top of the femur.
+Intertrochanteric fracture.
+A break down through the top of the femur.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR